tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

  +-----------------------------+-----------------------------+ ... +-----------------------------+
  ^                            ^^        ^top == tars               ^      ^                  ^
  |                            |bottom == tams == pb                |      |                  |
- bottom     top == tams == tars == pb                              bottom tams == pb         top == tars
+ bottom             top == tams                                    bottom tams == pb         top == tars
+                     == tars == pb
 ```

-Note that how `tams` and `tars` are different: one indicates the `top` at mark start, the other at rebuild start - meanwhile objects might have been allocated into the regions. `tams`es are kept as they are needed during the final concurrent phase of the concurrent mark cycle.
+Note that how `tams` and `tars` are different: one indicates the `top` value at mark start, the other at rebuild start - meanwhile objects might have been allocated into regions. `tams`es are kept as they are needed during the final concurrent phase of the concurrent mark cycle.

-To track the current location from which the regions are parsable (until `top`), for every region G1 maintains a **parsable bottom (PB)** which is equivalent to `tams` at this point (and simply equal to `bottom` at any other time).
+To track the current location from which the regions are parsable (until `top`), for every region G1 maintains a **parsable bottom (PB)** pointer which is equivalent to `tams` at this point (and simply equal to `bottom` at any other time).

 The reason for using a separate pointer is that `tams` and `pb` have different purposes and meaning: the former indicates up to what address there may be marks on the bitmap; the other indicates from which address on the region is parsable.
 While the same in the *Remark* pause, their values will diverge quickly.